- How do I fulfill the Entry Level Writing Requirement before entering UC Davis?

 - What is a Writing Peer Educator?

 - A Writing Peer Educator is a fellow undergraduate student who specializes in the courses that fulfill the Entry Level Writing Requirement.
-These students are trained by UWP writing faculty.
+These students are trained by the UWP writing faculty.
 To schedule an appointment with a Writing Peer Educator, click here.

 - Where can I find writing support at UC Davis?